The questions are answered . . .

 Note to referring Primary Care Physicians: Our Centers act as a dispensary for your prescription of hyperbaric oxygen therapy.
 Our Center's Medical Director's role is to assist you or your patient to overcome problems that may be vexing and temporary but helped by HBOT.
 Our Center's goal is to keep your patient in your care as their Primary Physician.

-"Center For Autism And Related Disorders Study Finds Hyperbaric Oxygen Therapy Ineffective Treatment For Children With Autism"
+"Center for Autism and Related Disorders Study Finds Hyperbaric Oxygen Therapy Ineffective Treatment for Children with Autism".

 Main Category: Autism